artainmo/ft_containers-unittest/README.md

 ### PREPARE

-Change path to your containers hpp's in main.hpp
+* Change path to your containers hpp's in main.hpp

-Optional prepare -> Choose ERROR LIMIT by changing G_ERROR_LIMIT in main.cpp
+* Optional: Choose ERROR LIMIT by changing G_ERROR_LIMIT in main.cpp

-Optional prepare -> Set G_STOP_AT_TEST to keep testing a particular case independently of errors
+* Optional: Set G_STOP_AT_TEST to keep testing a particular case independently of errors

 ### USE NON-CONST UNITTEST
 Launch non-const unittest